 Sit students down in a circle and pass out the weekly mileage cards.
 Explain that there will be monthly winners for the Boy and the Girl who walks the farthest in each homeroom, grade and building.
 Talk about when and where students can walk.
-Talk to them about walking to school - or whether their parents would drop them off at a designated point to walk the rest of the way.
+Talk to them about walking to school - particularly whether they would serve as members of the Walking Schoolbus Escort Cadre.